gokul-dev47/risk-sim/README.md

 ## ⚠️ Limitations

-- The `bin_enumeration` fraud subtype is the weakest-detected pattern (~94.7% recall) — an active area for improvement.
+- The `bin_enumeration` is the weakest-detected fraud subtype, at 97.9% recall.
-- Fusion precision favors catching more fraud at the cost of a higher false-positive rate — a deliberate but debatable tradeoff.
+- Fusion precision sits at 0.758 — favors catching more fraud at the cost of a higher false-positive rate, a deliberate but debatable tradeoff.
 - The graph-based identity-clustering feature is a standalone ablation study and is **not yet wired into the live model**.
 - Drift monitoring recommends retraining but does not perform it automatically; it does automatically (and transparently) tighten decision thresholds.